cserteGT3/JuliaCon2020RANSAC/README.md

 openslides()
 ```

+You can also find the compiled presentation in the `slides/build` folder.

 ## Test the examples

 You can also find a few examples in the `examples/` folder, I suggest to try them out.